-Certificate II in Electrotechnology (Career Start) (UEE22020) COURSE DESCRIPTION

-Course: Electrotechnology (Min.
-240 indicative hours)
+Course: Certificate II in Electrotechnology (Career Start) (UEE22020) - (Electrotechnology Min.
+240 indicative hours) 4 Preliminary and/or HSC units in total.
+Board Developed Course

 This curriculum framework includes courses, which are accredited for the HSC, and provides Learners with the opportunity to obtain nationally recognised vocational qualifications.
 This is known as dual accreditation.